Robert Paul Wine Sr.

 Known for his strong arm, Wine rarely played enough, or enough full games, to accumulate high statistical totals.
 He was bothered by a bad back and missed most of the 1966 and 1968 seasons because of it.
 He had surgery for a ruptured spinal disc in 1968.

 However, he won a 1963 Gold Glove Award, led the NL in fielding in 1967, and, as mentioned above, he set a ML shortstop record with 137 double plays in 1970.
 That was in fact his only season with more than 420 at-bats - he had 501.
 His best batting average came in his rookie 1962 season, when he hit .244.
 His .215 lifetime average is the fourth-worst all-time with 2,500 or more at-bats, but it also was compiled during the second deadball era, when batting averages were historically low.

 After retiring, Wine was a coach for the Phillies from 1972 to 1983 and scouted for the Atlanta Braves from 1984 through 1986.
 While a coach with Atlanta in 1985, he was named interim manager.
 He later was a member of the New York Mets staff from 1993 to 1996.
 He was often rumored to be a future big league manager when he was coaching the Phillies, but it was GM Dallas Green who succeeded Danny Ozark there in 1979, and when he finally got a chance in Atlanta, it was only in an interim capacity.

-He also had a brother, Edward Wine, who was an outfielder and second baseman in 1962 and 1963 for Quincy, in the Midwest League, and 1963 for Auburn, in the New York-Penn.
-League.
-He was not as good a fielder as his brother, but had surprising power.
-Also a right-handed hitter.
+He also had a brother, Edward Wine, who was an outfielder and second baseman in 1962 and 1963 for Quincy, in the Midwest League, and 1963 for Auburn, in the New York-Penn League.
+Edward was not as good a fielder as his brother, but had surprising power; he was also a right-handed hitter.

 - NL Gold Glove Winner (1963)